 The genetic defect responsible for myotonic muscular dystrophy has been traced to chromosome 19.
 The disease is transmitted in an autosomal dominant fashion; the disease is seen in every successive generation.
 Usually, equal number of males and females are affected.
 The disease may be transmitted from the father to son.

-Uninterrupted CCTG tracts in the myotonic dystrophy type 1: a seven-year prospective study. - Published by PubMed
+- Fatigue in myotonic dystrophy type 1: a seven-year prospective study. - Published by PubMed